CONNECT TO THE BEST OF CARTAGENA, COLOMBIA

 CELELE

 If there's one restaurant that I would recommend to every visitor to Cartagena, it is Celele.
 Innovative and creative chefs, passionate about showcasing the best produce and techniques of the Colombian Caribbean region delivering world-class cuisine where attention has been paid to absolutely every detail.
 Also the best bathroom in Cartagena (if that's your thing).
-Bookings recommended.
+According to the World 50 Best it's Cartagena's best restaurant.
+Bookings essential.. books out in advance.

 LA MULATA